bluelhf/pithos/README.md

 ### File Too Large <kbd>413 Payload Too Large</kbd>
 Sent when the file is larger than the configured maximum file size.
-The maximum file size is 200 GiB by default, and can be configured in `Config.toml`
+The maximum file size is 200 GiB by default.

 ### Blocked <kbd>403 Forbidden</kbd>
 Sent when the client is not allowed to use this service, i.e. if they have been